-Students must have studied at least three standard 1.0 units from this course in order to access the Independent Study unit.
+For the Independent Study unit (Trade Skills Centres only), students must have studied at least three standard 1.0 units from this course, including the Fundamentals Unit in order to access the Independent Study unit.
 An Independent Study unit requires the principal's written approval.
 Principal approval can also be sought by a student in Year 12 to enrol concurrently in an Independent Study unit and their third 1.0 unit in this course of study.